Skip to content

 id = Filter(Product.id, strategy=BaseStrategy())

 Join strategies are good for filtering by one-to-many or one-to-one relations.
-It joins relation table by given onclause.
-If a relation with the same onclause has already been joined it will not be joined twice.
+It joins table by given onclause.
+If a table with the same onclause has already been joined it will not be joined twice.

 • model - a model or table which you want to join.